Public-Health-Scotland/Toolkit/README.md

 # Toolkit

 The Transforming Publishing team have created a toolkit of templates, guides and resources to support the modernisation of both the back end production of statistical products ([Reproducible Analytical Pipelines](#reproducible-analytical-pipelines)) and the user-facing output of statistical products to a digital platform ([Transformed Publications](#transformed-publications)).
 These tools will also be helpful when moving from a proprietary software such as SPSS or SAS, to an open source software such as R for any statistical analyses.
+If you have any questions about this toolkit then please contact our team at nss.isdtransformingpublishing@nhs.net and we'd be delighted to help.

 ## Reproducible Analytical Pipelines
 Reproducible Analytical Pipelines are a way to introduce a robust, efficient and reproducible work flow when carrying out data analysis.
 They have traditionally been applied to statistical publications, but the principles are relevant to any analysis.